GraphiteEditor/Graphite/website/content/_index.md

 <div class="block description">

-<h1 class="feature-box-header balance-text">Mix and morph parameters</h1>
+<h1 class="feature-box-header balance-text">Mix and morph anything</h1>

 Nondestructive editing means every decision is tied to a parameter you can adjust later on.
-Use Graphite to interpolate between any states just by dragging sliders.
+Use Graphite to interpolate between any states just by dragging value sliders.

 Blend across color schemes.
 Morph shapes before they're scattered around the canvas.
-The possibilities are endless.
+The options are endless.

 <a href="https://editor.graphite.rs/#demo/changing-seasons">Open this artwork</a> and give it a try yourself.